MASSHUU12/godot-yat/addons/yat/README.md

 -   Threaded commands
 -   Custom commands and extensions
 -   Quick Commands
+-   Running methods on nodes (experimental)
+-   Automatic input validation (arguments, options)
+-   Autocompletion
 -   Ability to restrict access to the plugin
 -   Script templates
--   Automatic input validation (arguments, options)
--   Autocompletion
 -   Plugin customization (limited at this point)
 -   Ability to create custom windows